Abdu1Hak/WRO-2025/README.md

 Things to do:
-1. Fix Open Challenge Code - Organize it, include comments, and restructure code logic

 2. Add Vehicle Pictures and Team pictures
 3. Video of Open Challenge - Annotated
 5. Add Team pics to Read Me

-6. Add Introductions and Objectives
-7. Include Hardware Components in a table format or organized format
-8. Finish Mobility Management - includes pictures, chassis design, motors, servo, improvements, final product -- AARAV
+9. Finish Mobility Management - includes pictures, chassis design, motors, servo, improvements, final product -- AARAV
-9. Power and Sense Management - ElectroMechanical Diagram - Power and wiring, sensors, hat, expansion board, etc.
+10. Power and Sense Management - ElectroMechanical Diagram - Power and wiring, sensors, hat, expansion board, etc.

-10. Fix Obstacle Challenge Code - Organize it, .... # Sep.
+11. Fix Obstacle Challenge Code - Organize it, .... # Sep.
 1
-11. Video it
+12. Video it
-12. Finish Documentation of Parking and Turning
+13. Finish Documentation of Parking and Turning
-13. SUBMIT - 6 Days Left!
+14. SUBMIT - 6 Days Left!

-Things to consider as part of the README file:

-1. Pictures - introductions
-2. Identify the Objective of the Game
-3. Our approach - general to focused, discussions, challenges, goal - issues we faced
-4. Mobility Management - motors, chassi design, mounting of all components. speed, torque, power, etc - 3D - issues we faced
-5. Power and Sense Management- camera, servos, battery, hat, their usage and what they do - issues we faced
-6. Obstacle Management - how they interact with components, strategy of open and obstacle, parking,  program flow, conditions, logic diagrams, code blocks, and commented code - issues we faced during the coding
-7. Assembly Instructions
-8. Improvements

-## 1. Introduction

-Team Members & Contacts
-Repo Structure
-Links to Jump to sections

-## 2. Objective of the Game
+## 1. Objective of the Game

-What is this year's challenge - obstacle and open
+### The Challenge

+The 2025 WRO Future Engineers challenge is a Time Attack race.
+The car must complete its laps as fast as possible while following strict driving rules.
+The challenge focuses on building a fully autonomous self-driving car capable of navigating randomized environments, obeying traffic rules, and performing parallel parking correctly at the finish.

+The vehicle must complete three full laps around the track in each attempt.
+During the run, the car cannot collide with or move the traffic signs (pillars) placed on the field.

+Goal: Design and program a self-driving car that completes both the Open Challenge and the Obstacle Challenge.

+### Open Challenge

+- Complete three laps around the track without touching the walls.
+- Each side of the track is randomized to be either 100 cm or 60 cm.
+- The driving direction (clockwise or counterclockwise) is also randomized at the start of the run.

+### Obstacle Challenge

+- Complete three laps around the track while avoiding traffic signs (pillars).
+  - Red Pillar -> Right Side | Green Pillar - Left Side
+- The driving direction (clockwise or counterclockwise) is randomized.
+- After 3 laps are completed, the car must parallel park into the parking zone

 ## 3. What is our goal